-- Scenario 1: models the economic impacts of the construction and operation of a whitewater facility in Redland.
-The whitewater facility will host the 2032 Olympic Games Canoe/Kayak Slalom event and after the Olympic Games will be used as a "community" and "sporting" asset for recreational purposes (hosting both people from Redland and visitors).
-It will also host professional whitewater sporting events (of different standards) and offer a range of programs linking community programs (such as school holiday programs) in the region to use the facility. - Scenario 2: models the economic impacts of construction and operation of the RCASP (i.e. whitewater facility including QFES flood and swiftwater training activities, aquatic precinct, lake and land activities, adventure high ropes activity area, retail space, gym space and community space).
+Scenario 1: models the economic impacts of the construction and operation of a whitewater facility in Rediand.
+The whitewater facility will host the 2032 Olympic Games Canoe/Kayak

+Slalom event and after the Olympic Games will be used as a "community" and "sporting" asset for recreational purposes (hosting both people from Redland and visitors).
+It will also host professional whitewater sporting events (of different standards) and offer a range of programs inking community programs (such as school holiday programs) in the region to use the facility.
+QFES will utilise the facility to deliver some of their flood and swiftwater training.
+There is also commercial potential for QFES to deliver education and training services to the interstate and Asia Pacific markets.

+Scenario 2: models the economic impacts of construction and operation of the RCASP (i.e. unitewater facility including QFES flood and swiftwater training activities, aquatic precinct, ake and land activities, adventure high ropes activity area, retail space, gym space and community space).
 An integrated precinct offers a broader range of services to increase tourism opportunities and to appeal to the general public and organisers of larger sporting events.
 The RCASP is expected to have positive impacts for tourism and positive flow-on effects to local businesses and industry supply chains.